 Penticton may just be the ultimate summer getaway town in British Columbia.
 With two glittering lakes, dozen of sandy beaches, hot sun, endless vineyards and views to die for, it’s a hedonist’s dream.

-And after five summers here, plenty of guests and a whole lot of exploring, I think we’ve found the best Penticton has to offer.
+And after seven summers here, plenty of guests and a whole lot of exploring, I think we’ve found the best Penticton has to offer.

 Here’s our itinerary for the perfect summer weekend in Penticton, British Columbia.